danzimmerman/double_include_ros/README.md

-# Minimal Reproduction - `catkin` Double Include Issue
+# Minimal Reproduction - `catkin` double include issue

 This repository is a ROS package called `double_include` which is a minimal reproduction of a double-include issue.